PaloAltoNetworks/terraform-panos-dag-nia/README.md

 #### Note: This Terraform module is designed to be used only with **consul-terraform-sync**

+## Feature
+This module supports the following:
+* Create, update and delete Address Group based on the services in Consul catalog.
+* Create, update and delete Dynamic Address Tags based service name and IP address for the service in Consul catalog.
+If service address is not defined in Consul catalog, node address is used instead.

+If there is a missing feature or a bug - - [open an issue (to be updated) ](https://github.com/devarshishah3/terraform-panos-dag-nia/issues/new)

 ## What is consul-terraform-sync?

 The **consul-terraform-sync** runs as a daemon that enables a **publisher-subscriber** paradigm between **Consul** and **PAN-OS** based devices to support **Network Infrastructure Automation (NIA)**.